 Toyota GR Corolla Forum - Ownership Discussion banner

-GRC Wheel Fitment Image & Measurements Reference Directory - DO NOT MERGE
+GRC Wheel Fitment Image & Measurements Reference Directory

 Hello everyone, not a GRC owner (yet) but I work at a dealership here in Canada in the parts department, had the opportunity to put a new set of wheels and tires on our showroom GRC and figured I would share the setup we are using.